Passive rabies testing

 We can send a pack and instructions to you by post, so that the bat you have found can be sent for testing.
 Postage is free, and the address to send the bat to is on the pack.

-The bat needs to be kept cold in the meantime, so please keep in a cool place, ideally in the fridge rather than the freezer.
+Bats that do meet the criteria for more immediate testing should be kept cold until the pack arrives.
+Please keep in a cool place, ideally in the fridge rather than the freezer.
 Because of the very small risk of rabies in a small number of bats in the UK, we would recommend wearing gloves or using a cloth or tea towel to handle the bat.

 If you are not sure whether the bat is suitable for testing please call the Helpline on 0345 1300 228 for advice.

 Please fill in the form below and we will endeavour to send the pack out to you as soon as possible.

 Please note that test results will only be provided by APHA if a positive result is found.
 If you do not hear back after 10 days of sending the pack then you can assume that the result is negative.
 If you would like to see the latest report on APHA’s surveillance work, you can find this on their website.